Is It Legal to Raise Rent Without Warning? What Every Tenant Needs to Know

 These two terms are often used interchangeably, but they mean different things.

-Rent control typically places a hard cap on the maximum rent a landlord can charge for a particular unit.
-Once a unit is rent-controlled, the landlord generally cannot charge above a set ceiling, regardless of market conditions.
+Rent control places a hard cap on the maximum rent a landlord can charge for a particular unit.
+Once a unit is rent-controlled, the landlord generally cannot charge above a set ceiling regardless of market conditions.

 Rent stabilisation is more flexible.
-Rather than capping the maximum rent, it limits how much the rent can increase each year, usually by tying increases to an annual guideline or inflation index.
+Rather than capping the maximum rent, it limits how much rent can increase each year — usually tied to an annual guideline or inflation index.

 New York City operates both systems across different housing stock.
 Parts of California, including Los Angeles and San Francisco, have local rent stabilisation ordinances.
 These protections are not universal — many cities and regions operate with no cap at all.
-Whether rent control or stabilisation applies to your unit depends on the age of the building, local ordinances, and, in some cases, your specific lease type.
+Whether rent control or stabilisation applies to your unit depends on the age of the building, local ordinances, and in some cases your lease type.

 Anti-Retaliation Laws — Can a Landlord Raise Rent for Complaining?

-In most jurisdictions, it is illegal for a landlord to raise rent specifically in response to a tenant exercising their legal rights.
+In most jurisdictions, it is illegal for a landlord to raise rent in direct response to a tenant exercising their legal rights.
 This is known as a retaliatory rent increase.

-Common triggers that may be considered retaliation include:
+Common triggers that may count as retaliation include:

 • Formally complaining about a repair that was not carried out